-...To put this in perspective, the total output of the United States economy (Gross Domestic Product) was \$14.3 trillion in 2009.
-Based on the latest data, the forex market trades more than this every week!
+...To put this in perspective, the total output of the United States economy (Gross Domestic Product) was \$14.7 trillion in 2010.
+Based on the latest data, the forex market trades more than this every 4 days or so!

 Of this vast volume, trades against the South African Rand amount to less than 1% of the global market turnover.
 Wow!